 "We have no kids; all our family is back in Indiana, so we had nothing holding us back," Greene said.
 "We did a lot of planning financially, so we knew how long we could last.
 If neither of us had another job by July, we would re-evaluate; if neither of us had anything by October, we'd move back to Iowa, where we still had a house."

 It didn't take that long, although the insecurity of not having a job and shock of having to find one in a place where she was completely unknown made Greene's three months of unemployment more stressful than she'd expected.

 She hadn't had to look for a job among strangers since getting into the marketing business after college.
 "For 20-something years, my job moves were due to somebody recruiting me based on my experience; they knew me or my work," she said.
 "For that first interview [in Texas], I was very ill-prepared.
 I thought it would be just like before -- it would be fine.
-They didn't know who I was and could have cared less.
+They didn't know who I was and could not have cared less.
 Looking back on my resume and performance, they must have thought I was some kind of idiot."

 Greene spent days researching best-practices articles on how to do a job interview, how to write a resume and how to search for jobs online.
 She realized she had spent years helping companies market products but never thought about how to market herself.

 A resume evaluation from TheLadders helped turn that corner.